valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 Oh, I understand you need to understand this, so here is a very specific explanation.

-When Redis persists to RDB files, modules specific data types require to be persisted as well.
+When Valkey persists to RDB files, modules specific data types require to be persisted as well.
 Now RDB files are sequences of key-value pairs like the following: